1 dead in Nashville mall shooting, suspect in custody

+According to the Gastonia Police Department, officers responded to a report of someone shot at the mall.Full Story >

+According to the Gastonia Police Department, officers responded to a report of someone shot at the mall.Full Story >

-One person was injured, according to Nashville police, and the shooter is in custody.Full Story >
+One person was shot and killed following an altercation, according to Nashville police, and the shooter is in custody.Full Story >

-One person was injured, according to Nashville police, and the shooter is in custody.Full Story >
+One person was shot and killed following an altercation, according to Nashville police, and the shooter is in custody.Full Story >

 Police body-camera videos show Las Vegas officers bust into a hotel room where a gunman unleashed the deadliest mass shooting in modern U.S. history.Full Story >